htmfilho/htmfilho.github.io/_posts/2019/2019-08-08-microservices--my-life.md

 ## Internship Allocation

-My latest mission as a team lead there was the recovery of a almost dead project.
+My latest mission as a team lead at the university was the recovery of a almost dead project.
 The Medical School was in need for a solution to assign students to internships in hospitals throughout the country (yes, Belgium is really small) and someone convinced them they could do it themselves with the help of some students.
 Needless to say that it was a disaster.
 The application was designed to run a single round of internships.
 It wasn't ready for the next academic year unless you clean up the database and start all over again.

-When I realized that Medical School was feeling cheated, I gave a step ahead and proposed to my boss to assign the project to me since my team was already fully autonomous.
+When I realized the Medical School was feeling cheated, I gave a step ahead and proposed to my boss to assign the project to me since my team was already fully autonomous.
 I spent 2 months focused on that application and got it in good shape to all up coming cohorts.
 Since I was leaving, I also spent some days training someone to continue my work.

 ![Admission Form](/images/posts/internship-allocation.jpg)